AI Keyboards vs Grammarly: Which Works Best for Professionals?

 • Advanced grammar and style suggestions

-• Clarity improvements
+• Clarity improvements with readability scoring

-• Full-sentence rewrites
+• Full-paragraph AI rewrites (new)

-• Word choice enhancements
+• Word choice enhancements with context awareness

-AI Keyboard Premium Tiers (typically $5-15/month):
+AI Keyboard Premium Tiers (typically $6-18/month in 2026):

 • Advanced grammar and style checks

-• More tone options
+• Unlimited tone options with custom profiles

-• Custom templates and snippets
+• Custom templates and smart snippets

 Business and Enterprise Options